Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Think good writers are born that way?
 Wrong.
-Anyone can write better sentences if they follow a few simple rules and practice.
+Anyone can write better sentences if they follow a few simple rules and practice often.
 As an experienced writing teacher, I find students almost immediately write better when they follow my five simple tips.

 Typically English sentences are 15-25 words.
 That is about one to two lines of print.
 Sentences of 10-40 words are the extremes.
 Your writing will sound much more professional and mature if you have a variety of sentence lengths.
 How can you do that?